Casa Bonita Paying Employees To Perform Community Service During Renovation Period

 On Tuesday, the wait for a helping hand stretched dozens of cars deep in the parking lot of Presentation of Our Lady Church in southwest Denver.
-For hours, Oscar Anguiano and other volunteers for We Don’t Waste, a nonprofit that recovers unused food and distributes it around the Denver metro area, brought box after box of non-perishables to people in need.
+For hours, Oscar Anguiano and other volunteers for We Don’t Waste, a nonprofit that recovers unused food and distributes it around Denver, brought box after box of non-perishables to people in need.

 “The thing I like about this organization specifically is the gratification comes almost instantly,” Anguiano said.
 “You can instantly see how you’re helping people.”